bots8/nutgram-starter-kit/README.md

     cp .env.example .env
     ```

-2. Open the `.env` file in a text editor and update the `TELEGRAM_BOT_TOKEN` with your actual bot token.
+2. Open the `.env` file in a text editor and update the `BOT_TOKEN` with your actual bot token.

 ## Structure